• Skip to primary navigation

 Instructions

-• In a non-stick pot, add 2 tablespoons of veggie stock.
+• In a non-stick pot, add 2 tablespoons of veggie stock or olive oil (see note #1).
 Add onion and sweat until translucent.

-• Add red lentils, pearl barley, vegetable stock and curry powder.
-Stir contents, cover and bring to a boil.
-Turn heat to low-med and allow to simmer for about 40 minutes.
+• Stir through the red lentils, pearl barley, vegetable stock and curry powder.
+Cover and bring to a boil.
+Once boiling, turn the heat to low-medium and allow to simmer for about 40 minutes.

 • Stir through frozen peas and cook for another 5 minutes or until pearl barley and peas are completely soft.
 Serve warm.
 If desired stir through a small amount of water to make this porridge a little runnier.